roshankc123/CMS_with_google_services/readme.md

 # google-service-api

+This repository contains the example code for google servces api of google forms, google sheets, google drive and youtube using a google service api with service account. service account allows us to access google api with no repetative oauth verification. it is best for backend which needs to use google api.

 you will need service account credentials as a json file and a folder id to store all data,

 first create a service account of your google account